fpouyez/AdrUtilities/README.md

 4. File is created with selected template

 #### ADR Directory Management
-The extension intelligently manages ADR directories:
+The extension intelligently manages ADR directories with flexible organization options:

 - **Current directory**: If the current directory name matches the ADR directory name, the ADR is created there
 - **Child directories**: If not found in current directory, it searches for an ADR directory in first-level child directories
-- **Auto-creation**: If no ADR directory is found, one is automatically created
+- **Auto-creation**: If no ADR directory is found, one is automatically created (configurable)

+**Flexible Organization:**
+- **Subdirectory mode** (default): Creates ADRs in a dedicated `adr/` subdirectory
+- **Current directory mode**: Creates ADRs directly in the selected directory
+- **Custom directory names**: Use your own directory names (e.g., `decisions/`, `architecture/`)

-This ensures your ADRs are always organized in the correct location, even in complex project structures with multiple ADR directories.
+This ensures your ADRs are always organized according to your preferences, even in complex project structures with multiple ADR directories.

 ### Navigate to an ADR
 - ADR references in your code become **clickable**